ligato/docs/docs/plugins/db-plugins.md

 ```

 The `key` must contain a prefix with a [microservice label][microsoft-label-prefix].
-The fileDB plugin uses the prefix to identify the data in the conf file it will use to configure the system.
-All configuration data is stored internally in a local database.
-This allows a user or an application to compare events and respond with the correct `previous` value for a given key.
+The fileDB plugin uses the prefix to identify the data for configuring the system.
+You store all configuration data internally in a local database.
+This lets you compare events and respond with the correct `previous` value for a given key.

 The `value` identifies a configuration item such as an interface.

 ### Data State Propagation

-Data types such as interfaces and bridge domains that support status propagation can store their state in the filesystem.
-Set the `status-path` field in the conf file in order to store status.
-Status data will be stored in JSON or YAML formats.
+Data types, such as interfaces and bridge domains, that support status propagation can store their state in the filesystem.
+To store state, set the `status-path` field in the conf file.

 [cn-infra-datasync-repo-folder]: https://github.com/ligato/cn-infra/tree/master/datasync
 [cn-infra-db-repo-folder]: https://github.com/ligato/cn-infra/tree/master/db